jason13official/Creating-MultiLoader-Mods/README.md

-This repository was made to accompany [this gist](https://gist.github.com/jason13official/134d76710a0c110b6d4cc4111b53c170), and includes documentation on most of the classes, methods, and fields added for the tutorial.
+This repository was made to accompany the gist [Creating A Mod Using MultiLoader-Template](https://gist.github.com/jason13official/134d76710a0c110b6d4cc4111b53c170), and includes additional documentation on most of the classes, methods, and fields added for the tutorial.

-Additional content outside the scope of the gist:
+More additional content outside the scope of the gist:
 - registering a BlockItem that references a block we registered
-- registering a CreativeModeTab using each mod-loaders preferred Builder
+- registering a CreativeModeTab using each mod-loaders preferred CreativeModeTab.Builder